afs202005277/JetpackJoyride/docs/README.md

 **Problem in context**

-At any given moment, there is a finite number of states which our game can be in.
-Withing any unique state (Running, GameOver, MainMenu, etc.), the game behaves differently, and through the input of the player can be switched from one state to another.
+At any given moment, there is a finite number of states in which our game can be.
+Within any unique state (Running, GameOver, MainMenu, etc.), the game behaves differently, and by using the input of the player, the currrent state can be switched from one state to another.
 However, depending on the current state, the game can only switch to certain other states.
 These switching rules, called transitions, are also finite and predetermined.
-Not applying the State Pattern would result in difficult to maintain code because any change to the transition logic may require changing state conditionals in every method.
+Not applying the State Pattern would result in code which is difficult to maintain, because any change to the transition logic may require changing state conditionals in every method.

 **The Pattern**